What is there to do at Thunderbird?

 Ready!
 Aim!
 Fire!
 Using bolt-action air rifles, practice shooting guns on our range.
 Learn how to safely and effectively use rifles to score high marks on your target practice.

-When there is a high demand, we also do lacrosse, hockey, flag football, rugby, and ultimate Frisbee.
+When there is a high demand, we also do lacrosse, hockey, flag football, rugby, volleyball, and ultimate Frisbee.

 Bike through wooded trails, down sandy paths, or even paved biking routes.
 Enjoy your ride, and learn a thing or two about some basic maintenance, including changing tires and re-fitting chains.